Quota Mechanisms: Finite-Sample Optimality and Robustness: Comparing our quota mechanisms with JS's

-Consider JS's $(x,q;q_K, \e_K, p_K)$-quota mechanism, as described in \cref{sec:JS_quota}.\footnote{Since $q_K$ and $p_K$ are chosen arbitrarily, we are actually allowing a slight generalization of JS's quota mechanism.} We show that the inequality \eqref{eq:EP_bound} in \cref{res:optimal_transport_bound} fails at some type vector.
-At each type vector $\bm{\th} \in \Th^K$, the average decision error is at least
+where $\lfloor K/2 \rfloor$ denotes the greatest integer less than or equal to $K/2$.
+Consider JS's $(x,q;q_K, \e_K, p_K)$-quota mechanism, as described in \cref{sec:JS_quota}.\footnote{In fact, our counterexample works as long as $q_K$ is $(1/K)$-divisible and \eqref{eq:JS_approx} is satisfied for each agent $i$; the approximations need not be chosen ``optimally.''} Let $\s$ be a Bayes--Nash equilibrium of JS's $(x,q;q_K, \e_K, p_K)$-quota mechanism.
+We show that the associated inequality \eqref{eq:EP_bound} in \cref{res:optimal_transport_bound} fails at some profile $\bm{\th} \in \Th^K$.
+We separate into two cases.